Behind the Scenes at Adventure Rider Radio

 How did we get in to podcasting?

 Jim rode a mini bike he built himself when he was a kid, then he got his first motorcycle at 21.
 A Honda Shadow 550.
 And a couple more street bikes after that.
 Having kids meant giving all our toys up for a while.
 No motorcycles, no fancy 4x4’s.
 But we did have ATV’s.
 And about 10 years ago, he got back in to motorcycling in a big way.
-Loves exploring backroads and challenging routes or just covering some distance.
-No time for the RTW yet.
+Jim loves exploring backroads and challenging routes or just covering some distance.
+No time for the RTW yet, he’s more in to technical riding right now.

 I guess you could say we’re digital nomads.
 We tow our trailer behind our Jeep, which we custom converted in to a toy hauler for the motorcycle.
 It’s also our home for the summer (sometimes we tent it) and our recording and production studio for our podcasts.

 We don’t have a big staff (yet), it’s just the two of us.
-But, all things considered, we do pretty good… we produce three podcasts, Adventure Rider Radio, ARR RAW and our newest one, Beyond A Shadow.
+But, all things considered, we do pretty well… we produce two podcasts, Adventure Rider Radio and ARR RAW.
+Some have speculated that we’re retired, we’re not.
+This is how we make our living, it’s a full time gig for us.

 One day, we hope to have enough income to hire some staff, so that Jim can find more time to ride and Elizabeth can raise some chickens and have a garden.